F. Harmon Weight

-Frederick Harmon Weight (1887–1978) was an American film director most prolific in the late silent film era of the 1920s.
+Frederick Harmon Weight (July 1, 1887 – August 12, 1978) was an American film director most prolific in the late silent film era of the 1920s.
 He directed many well-known performers such as George Arliss, Betty Compson, Myrna Loy and Rin-Tin-Tin.

 He was born in Salt Lake City, Utah and began his career in the theater.
-He was the assistand director on 1916 film The Corner.
+He was the assistant director on 1916 film The Corner.